Sith-PJ/Leetcode-Python/README.md

 # Leetcode-Python
-The repo about the python coding practice.
+The repo about the python coding practice in leetcode.